 Imaginary customer to estimate savings

 If you’re going to try to understand how much your thermostat can save, you need something to compare it to.
 In this method, a company will use some assumptions about the average consumer to create a baseline estimate of energy use (without their product).
 And then will compare it to projected usage with their product.

-However, this savings estimate might be overly optimistic because the average person doesn't leave their thermostat set at one temperature 24/7 all year long. if you already have a schedule programmed in your thermostat, or if you change the temperature on your own, you probably don't have as much room to save as this model-based approach would suggest.
+However, this savings estimate might be overly optimistic because the average person doesn’t leave their thermostat set at one temperature 24x7 all year long.
+If you already have a schedule programmed in your thermostat, or if you change the temperature on your own, you probably don’t have as much room to save as this model-based approach would suggest.

-Since this estimate does not accurately reflect what real world customers are likely to see, Nest does not generally use this method for determining energy savings numbers.
+Since this estimate does not accurately reflect what real world customers are likely to find, Nest does not generally use this method for determining energy savings numbers.

 A good way to use real world data to calculate energy savings is to look at customer’s energy bills before and after installing a smart thermostat.
 Energy bills show your total energy usage, so you can check for decreased energy usage after a smart thermostat is installed.

 For example, maybe this winter was a lot colder than the last.
-If you installed a smart thermostat between the two winters, you could actually see higher energy use this year because your system has to run more to keep your home at a desired temperature during this colder winter.
+If you installed a smart thermostat between the 2 winters, you could actually find higher energy use this year because your system has to run more to keep your home at your desired temperature during this colder winter.
 But, once researchers control for the difference in the weather, they might find that the smart thermostat did help you use less energy than you would have without it.

 It’s also important to look at different regions.
 Some parts of the world are more temperate, and you wouldn’t need to use your heating and cooling very often.
 This means that even though a smart thermostat could save you energy, it might not reduce your usage as much as it would for someone who lives in an area where heating and cooling usage is high.